Twiz0x/SuperItems/README.md

 # SuperItems

 A Mincraft plugin that permits you to add custom behaviors to items.
-You can make your own item properties through a simple configuration file.
+Create your own item behaviors through a simple configuration file.
+The code has been designed on top of bukkit events to help developers implement their own item properties as cleanly as possible (api not available yet).

+> [!IMPORTANT]
+> Made for Spigot 1.19.4

 ## Preview
 ### Example configuration